simonbuerger/wordpress-azure-docker/DEV.md

 Local development workflow for the dev image variant (composer, xdebug, tools).

+#### Editor configuration
+This repository includes an `.editorconfig` file so that compatible editors automatically apply the project's formatting conventions.
+Ensure your editor supports EditorConfig.

 #### Quick start (using Hub image)
 ```bash
 cd example